johnosbb/CeaiveEditor/sentence_structure.md

 The basic elements of a sentence are:

-- The person or thing performing an action
+- The Subject: The person or thing performing an action
-- The action being performed
+- The Verb: The action being performed
-- The recipient or object of the action.
+- The Object: The recipient or object of the action.
+- The Indirect Object: An indirect object is a grammatical term that refers to a noun or pronoun that indicates to or for whom the action of a verb is done.
+It typically answers the question "to/for whom" or "to/for what" after a verb.

 These elements are not always obvious; consider the sentence: